cosmos/cosmos-sdk/SECURITY.md

 See the policy for more details on submissions and rewards.

-The following is a list of examples of the kinds of bugs we're most interested in for the cosmos-sdk.
-See [here](https://github.com/tendermint/tendermint/blob/master/SECURITY.md) for vulnerabilities we are interested in for tendermint / lower level libs.
+The following is a list of examples of the kinds of bugs we're most interested in for the Cosmos SDK.
+See [here](https://github.com/tendermint/tendermint/blob/master/SECURITY.md) for vulnerabilities we are interested in for Tendermint, and lower-level libraries, e.g. IAVL.

 ## Specification
 - Conceptual flaws